Derrick-Guo/Learning/Python basics.md

 - `x | y`
 Does a "bitwise or".
 Each bit of the output is 0 if the corresponding bit of x AND of y is 0, otherwise it's 1.
 - `~ x`
+Does a "bitwise not".
 Returns the complement of x - the number you get by switching each 1 for a 0 and each 0 for a 1.
 This is the same as -x - 1.
 - `x ^ y`
 Does a "bitwise exclusive or".
 Each bit of the output is the same as the corresponding bit in x if that bit in y is 0, and it's the complement of the bit in x if that bit in y is 1.